SublimeLinter/SublimeLinter-jscs/README.md

 Since this plugin is executing `jscs` on your system, you may use `.jscsrc` files to configure its behavior.
 See the [jscs documentation](https://github.com/mdevils/node-jscs#configuration) for more information.

-If you wish to run against `jsx` files, you will need to install [esprima-fb](https://www.npmjs.com/package/esprima-fb) with `npm install esprima-fb` add the following lines to your `.jscsrc` file:
+If you wish to run against `jsx` files, you will need to install [esprima-fb](https://www.npmjs.com/package/esprima-fb) with `npm install -g esprima-fb` add the following lines to your `.jscsrc` file:

 ```json
 ...